mattrussi/gitlab-com-runbooks/docs/patroni/performance-degradation-troubleshooting.md

 ```

-Disk saturation may also be investigated using _iotop_ tool:
+Disk saturation may also be investigated using _iostat_ tool:

 ```
 # iostat -x 1 3